billoxbury/billoxbury.github.io/_posts/2023-02-22-language_barriers.md

 (Incidentally, besides OpenAlex, <i>LitScan</i> taps directly into various non-English sources.
 These are quite specific and would bias any comparison with [2], so in this post I'll just restrict to <i>LitScan</i> data that comes from OpenAlex.)

 So here's a data set – used by <i>LitScan</i> but constructed as follows.
 Over a 3-month period a daily request was made to OpenAlex.
 The request consisted of 500 searches, each on the scientific name of a bird species drawn at random from a list of 13,133.
-The searches are not all successful, and over the collection period the number of documents returned – after some additional filtering for conservation relevance and publication since 200 – was 35,303 (so averaging about 400 per day).
+The searches are not all successful, and over the collection period the number of documents returned – after some additional filtering for conservation relevance and publication since the year 2000 – was 35,303 (so averaging about 400 per day).

 The total number of species covered by these documents was 3,517, in a total of 32 languages – by far dominated by English (32,239 documents), with the next most numerous language being Spanish (824 documents).